 PAUWES Career Service is proud to provide our students with access to IBM Digital Nation Africa platform.

-Explore a free set of online trainings in emerging technologies such as Artificial Intelligence, Internet of Things, Blockchain, build innovative solutions, learn and improve your soft skills and help student re-inforce their employability chances.
+Explore a free set of online trainings with certification (posted in LinkedIn profile as an IBM badge permanently) in emerging technologies such as Artificial Intelligence, Internet of Things, Blockchain, build innovative solutions, learn and improve your soft skills and help student re-inforce their employability chances.

 The Fight Against Corruption